-Each current and proposed member of the Audit Committee is “financially literate” within the meaning of Canadian securities laws and has the ability to perform his or her responsibilities as an Audit Committee member.
+Each current and proposed member of the Audit Committee is “financially literate” within the meaning of Canadian securities laws and has the ability to perform his responsibilities as an Audit Committee member.
 The Audit Committee members bring significant skill and experience to their committee responsibilities, including a mix of academic, professional, and board- level experience in accounting, business, and finance, from both within and outside the financial services industry.
 For additional information concerning Messrs.
-Freeborough, Kelly, Hooper and Stramaglia, please see their director biographies on pages 7 – 11 of the Circular.
+Freeborough, Kelly and Mr. Stramaglia, please see their director biographies on pages 7-8 of the Circular.

 The Audit Committee has adopted policies and procedures for the pre-approval of services performed for us by our external auditors, the objective of which is to support the independence of our external auditors.
 See page 4 of the Circular under the heading “Pre-approval policies and procedures”.

 The current members of the Corporate Governance Committee are Micheál Kelly (Chair), John Bowey, Elizabeth DelBianco, and Dick Freeborough.
 Each member of the committee is an independent director.
 If elected at the Meeting, we intend to re-appoint Messrs.
 Freeborough and Kelly to the Corporate Governance Committee to maintain its current composition.
 The Board has adopted a written mandate which outlines the responsibilities of the Corporate Governance Committee with respect to, among other things:

 - developing and maintaining a healthy and effective corporate governance framework and culture;

 - reviewing the overall size, composition, independence, and effectiveness of the Board;